remarkjs/remark-git-contributors/readme.md

 Contributor metadata (`Array` or `string`, default: `[]`).
 Can be a list of contributor objects (see above).
-Can be a module id, that resolves either to a list of contributors or to an object with a `contributors` or `default` field that provides the list of contributors.
+Can be a module id that will be `import`ed which exports `contributors` as either the default export or as a `contributors` named export specifier.

 ###### `options.cwd`